 - leverage for your recruitment, talent management and promotion

 The accreditation consists of a three day face-to-face course and follow up assessment activities.
-The course is offered in various locations around Australia, as well as in London, UK.
-If you are interested in running the accreditation in your city, please , please contact us (link to contact us page)
+The course is offered in various locations around Australia.
+If you are interested in running the accreditation in your city, please , please contact us.

 The MSCEIT is designed to assess and develop emotional intelligence ability in four key areas: